 Ashok has performed in major concert venues including the Beethoven-Haus in Bonn; the Wigmore Hall, London; Symphony Hall, Birmingham; the Sage, Gateshead and the Mozarteum, Salzburg.
 He has also performed in several international music festivals including the BBC Proms, the London Music Festival and Oxford Lieder Festival.

 Ashok’s versatility as a continuo player and orchestral keyboardist has put him in demand with several leading orchestras and conductors, including the Orchestra of the Age of Enlightenment under Sir Roger Norrington, the BBC Philharmonic under Gianandrea Noseda, the Irish Chamber Orchestra under Jonathan Cohen and the Salzburg Mozarteum Orchestra under Ivor Bolton.
 With the Mozarteum Orchestra, he has appeared as fortepiano soloist in Jonathan Dove’s An Airmail Letter from Mozart, which brought together his fondness for historical instruments and contemporary music.
 In December this year he will play continuo with the Deutsches Symphonie Orchester under their new music director, Robin Ticciati.

 Ashok has also worked as a répétiteur for some of Europe’s leading opera companies, including Glyndebourne Festival Opera, English National Opera and Dutch National Opera.

-Ashok is the recipient of major grants from the Leverhulme Trust, the Arts and Humanities Research Council and the Leonard Hancock Memorial Foundation.
-He began learning the piano at the age of four and has received tuition from Margaret Fingerhut, Charles Owen and Pascal Nemerovski.
+Ashok is grateful to the Leverhulme Trust, the Arts and Humanities Research Council and the Leonard Hancock Memorial Foundation for their support, and to his teachers Margaret Fingerhut, Charles Owen, Pascal Nemerovski and Helen Porter.